tamalchowdhury/tamalwebsite/blog/2021/12-4-compress-images-reactjs/index.md

 1. Hadar, A. (2021) Using the Public Folder, Retrieved December 4, 2021, from https://create-react-app.dev/docs/using-the-public-folder
 2. Llobera, L. (2020) Adding Images, Fonts, and Files, Retrieved Decmber 4, 2021, from https://create-react-app.dev/docs/adding-images-fonts-and-files

+## Comments:

+**Cindy Lam:** Hi Tamal, This is such a great and well-written article.
+I can tell you put a lot of effort and thoughts into writing this blog post.
+I really like the flow of the entire post.
+The use of screenshots and images are really helping you to tell your story.
+To me, as a reader, I do not feel exhausted reading through it and I even get some surprises like the “tweet” option for me to easily tweet what I have learned from your blog post to others.
+Fast and convenient!
+More importantly, I really like the “table of contents” and the recaps at the end of the blog post.

+Here are some of my opinions and suggestions that hopefully can help you out to improve the current blog post (I am just writing down what I hope to see as a reader when reading through the blog post):

+(1) The “Care Reaction” icon compression results in using TinyPNG and Webp methods – I know you have displayed screenshots regarding the file size of the care reaction before compression.
+I think it would be helpful to see this throughout all the other sections to see the progression of the compression.
+It gives readers more excitement when they are able to see the result immediately after reading sections 2 and 3.

+(2) Included the “Can I use” link for Webp and AVIF – ie, [can i use](https://caniuse.com/?search=webP%20image%20format) so the reader can click on the link and directly see the browser compatibility of these two image types.

+(3) For Josh’s blog post, I think it would be best if you could just link directly to the [“Abstraction with React”](https://www.joshwcomeau.com/performance/embracing-modern-image-formats/#abstraction-with-react).
+As a reader, I do not need to scroll all the way down to the source code.

+The above items are just my opinions and hopefully, they can be slightly helpful to you if you are looking for optimization.

+By the way, I have found a small typo in section 3 the last paragraph right after the bold text, you have Webp spelled incorrectly.

+Overall, I really enjoy reading this post and learning something new regarding image compression!
+Great post, Tamal!

+> Tamal: Hey Cindy, thank you for a very thoughtful comment.
+>
+> Let me write some quick responses to your points below:
+>
+> 1. You are right.
+Gonna update with some more before/after screenshots.
+> 2. Good idea!
+I am gonna put them.
+> 3. Sure, will add the direct link.
+>     Typo: I intentionally wrote Weppy -it’s like a human-friendly >name of the technical WebP.

+**Jose Oropeza**: Excellent article Tamal.
+I honestly never considered image compression but will surely give this a try on a future project, specially since image quality is not compromised.
+Would love to see an article on best practices for optimizing gifs.

+> Tamal: Definitely!
+Google web dev recommends web video in place of gifs to save data.
+But I’ll def look into it.

+**Christiaan:** So if I understand it correctly all images below 10k are in lined.
+So in the last step both the PNG and webp are in lined.
+So aren’t you shipping 35Kb more in the last example?

+> Tamal: Only pngs are getting inlined, so in the last step, I am keeping both webp and png because of backwards compatibility.